-Bob and Sofia from Nature Travels spent a long weekend in Helsinki in August 2017 combined kayaking in the Helsinki archipelago with a short stay in the city.
+Bob and Sofia from Nature Travels spent a long weekend in Helsinki in August combining kayaking in the Helsinki archipelago with a short stay in the city.

 The forecast was not great – rain and wind.
 The rain isn’t so bad when kayaking as once in the kayak, a little more water isn’t the end of the world, but the wind is a different thing.